Northeastern University (Education)

 I know that all children can have success with math and internalize a positive, healthy idea that "I'm getting pretty good at this, and I even find this interesting."
 This is one of the most important attitudes to develop in young minds that will last through their school years and into college and adulthood.
 We want to prevent the child who falls behind in arithmetic or mathematics in grade school or later from being at risk for avoiding quantitative and technical subjects down the road.

 Start this summer to prepare your child for the ISEE.
-Students whom I have tutored in the ISEE have been admitted to the Boston exam schools.
+Students whom I have tutored in the ISEE have been admitted to the Boston exam schools and to the private schools of their choice.
 I provide test-taking strategies, math/English content instruction and confidence-building.
 I am a certified teacher, have taught hundreds of students, and they benefit from my experience.

 Your child will have an advantage in getting into the school of your choice, and will also be ahead of the game this September in school.
 They will have gained a large vocabulary, reading and writing skills, and a rigorous and interesting course of study of math topics and concepts; all is geared toward preparation for the ISEE.